Welcome to ELS, conveniently located wherever you are.

 Kat Stafford received her teaching certificate (K-12th) and M.Ed. in Second Language Instruction and Acquisition from the University of Maryland, College Park in 2016.
 As a teacher for MCPS, she works with a wide array of students representing various cultural backgrounds and learning abilities.
 Kat enjoys making creative and multi-modal lessons that support individual learners’ needs.

-Enrique Gallego - Academic Coach, Neuroeducator
+Adriana Krogh - Academic Coach, Spanish

 Sam Noel - Academic Coach, IEP/504 Support